Madonna Shares Rare Pics Of Son Rocco Ritchie To Celebrate His 18th Birthday

 Madonna’s eldest son is officially a man — Rocco Ritchie turned 18 years old yesterday, August 11.
-To celebrate — and possibly to embarrass him — the Material Mama shared rare photos of her child on social media along with loving messages.
+To celebrate — and possibly to embarrass him — the “Material” mom shared rare photos of her child on social media along with loving messages.

 Rocco is the product of Madonna’s eight-year marriage to British film director Guy Ritchie.
 He is her second biological child, following big sister Lourdes Leon, who is four years older than him.